govindKAG/vim-notes/vim notes.md

 - g_ moves to the last non blank char in a line

+- J or :j mergest lines.
+Takes motions and ranges.

 ## folding

 - zf and zd to create delete code folds.
 Useful to fold out imports or some other code noise.